Uri-cyber/Dashbord/README.md

 - Project link status and the connectivity banner use `fetch(..., { method: "HEAD", mode: "no-cors" })`.
 - In browsers, a `no-cors` response is opaque; you cannot read the real status code.
 - Current behavior may mark an opaque response as “up”.
 For production‑grade checks, consider:
-  - A small server‑side proxy that performs the request and returns a real status code
+  - A small server-side proxy that performs the request and returns a real status code
-  - Or marking opaque results as “unknown” rather than “up”
+  - Or marking opaque results as "unknown" rather than "up"

+---

+## Theming & Customization

+- Colors are controlled via CSS Custom Properties in `styles.css`.
+- Dark mode is applied by adding `.dark` to `<body>`.
+- You can adjust card borders, button colors, and animations without changing JS.

 ---